inveniosoftware/rfcs/rfcs/rdm-0096-curation-checks.md

 ### Trigger points

 - **Draft Review request**: When a draft submitted to a community, the configured curation checks are triggered to run automatically.
 - **Record Inclusion request**: Published records submitted to a community undergo the same checks as drafts.
 Any detected issues are logged, and feedback is provided to both submitters and curators.
-Re-editing challenges are managed by ensuring the system tracks changes and runs checks incrementally on modified fields.
+On submission the check run is recorded against the draft if one exists (otherwise the published record, via `is_draft=record.has_draft`); on re-edit the full set of configured checks is re-run over the whole record (the implementation does not track changes or run checks incrementally on modified fields).
-- **Record Updates/Edits**: Updates to records in a community trigger checks on the modified fields or affected sections of the record.
-This ensures that all updates comply with the community's quality standards without reprocessing the entire record.
+- **Record Updates/Edits**: Updates to records in a community trigger the `ChecksComponent`, which re-runs all configured checks over the whole record on each draft update/edit.
+(Field-scoped or incremental re-checking is a possible future optimization but is not implemented; each update reprocesses the full record.)
 - (Out of scope of this RFC) **Bulk Runs**: Bulk runs allow curators to apply curation checks to multiple records at once.
 This feature is designed for efficiency, providing aggregated diagnostics and actions to streamline resolution.
 It is particularly useful for retroactive checks or